CATHI2018/CATHI/README.md

 The format of dataset, for example:

-## poi-Edin.csv --- POI data in Edinburgh.
+## poi-Edin.csv: POI data in Edinburgh.
 * poiID: POI identity
 * poiCat: POI category
 * poiLon: POI longitude
 * poiLat: POI latitude

-## traj-Edin.csv --- Trajectories in Edinburgh.
+## traj-Edin.csv: Trajectories in Edinburgh.
 * userID: User identity
 * trajID: Trajectory identity
 * poiID: POI identity
 * startTime: Timestamp that the user started to visit this POI
 * endTime: Timestamp that the user left this POI
 * #photo: Number of photos taken by the user at this POI
 * trajLen: Number of POIs visited in this trajectory by the user
 * poiDuration: The visit duration (seconds) at this POI by the user

 You can click https://sites.google.com/site/limkwanhui/datacode#ijcai15 to download the original dataset of Flickr.